The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Discussion

 \section{Discussion}

-We presented a numerical approach to calculate the sharp bound on the function approximation error of linear interpolation and extrapolation and proved several conditionally sharp analytical bound along with their conditions for sharpness.
-These analytically bounds include one that improves the existing ones to better cover the extrapolation case \eqref{eq:phase1}, a sharp bound for quadratic functions \eqref{eq:phase2}, and one for bivariate extrapolation \eqref{eq:phase3}.
-The two bounds \eqref{eq:phase2} and \eqref{eq:phase3} together provide the sharp error bound for bivariate linear interpolation under any configuration of $\x$ and an affinely independent $\Theta$.
+We presented a QCQP formulation of the sharp bound $z(\Theta,\xx_0)$ on the function approximation error of linear interpolation.
+The mathematical expression of $z(\Theta,\xx_0)$ is then determined under several conditions.
+They include an upper bound \eqref{eq:phase1} that improves the existing ones to better cover the extrapolation case, a sharp bound \eqref{eq:phase2} when $f$ is quadratic, and a sharp bound \eqref{eq:phase3} for bivariate extrapolation.
+The two bounds \eqref{eq:phase2} and \eqref{eq:phase3} together provide the sharp error bound for bivariate linear interpolation under any configuration of $\xx_0$ and an affinely independent $\Theta$.
 These bounds can provide an important theoretical foundation for the design and analysis of derivative-free optimization methods and any other numerical methods that employs linear interpolation.